Shopping (2013 film): Reception

 The New Zealand Herald rated it 4/5 stars and called it "an affecting, memorable movie that is sure to figure in local best-of-year lists" despite minor issues in plotting.
 The Dominion Post rated it 4/5 stars and wrote that it "looks great and has great performances".
-The Manawatu Standard instead criticized the film's lack of plotting in favor of cinematography, rating it 1/5 stars.
+The Manawatu Standard instead criticised the film's lack of plotting in favour of cinematography, rating it 1/5 stars.
 American trade publications Variety and The Hollywood Reporter, commenting on the film's uncompromising authenticity, both said that outsiders may find it different to understand or relate to.
 Variety called it "a rough-hewn but confident first feature" that takes too much influence from the filmmakers' background in short films, and The Hollywood Reporter wrote that the film "sacrifice[s] clarity and character involvement" for its intentionally rough aesthetic.
 Screen Daily similarly wrote that the film makes no concessions to outsiders but is "a labour of love" that film festival audiences will enjoy.